How do I become a member?

 Registered occupational health professionals and medical doctors who are resident overseas and outside of the EU are welcome to apply for membership.
 Note we have a thriving international group which offers free webinars, resources and access to appraisals (for doctors).

-Free Student SOM membership is open to undergraduate trainees and post graduate diploma/MSc non-medical students.
+Student SOM membership is open to undergraduates with an interest in occupational health and full time post graduate diploma/MSc students.

 - a paper copy of our Journal Occupational Medicine, nine times a year.
 The Journal is an international peer-reviewed publication, providing vital information for the promotion of workplace health and safety.
 See below for more information